 6.02 PURPOSE.
 It shall conduct all business for the Association between regular meetings.

 The Executive Committee shall have the authority to implement changes in the organizational structure of the Association as needed.
-Any change must have the approval of at least three-fourths of the members voting.
+Any change must have the approval of at least two-thirds of the members present.

 Proposed amendments shall come to the Executive Committee.
 In consultation with the Constitution Committee, the Executive Committee shall vote on such proposed amendment(s).
 Proposed amendments shall be mailed to the Executive Committee at least 14 days prior to the Executive Committee meeting where such changes will be voted upon.
 If the Executive committee approves the proposed amendment(s), the amendment(s) shall be presented to the Association.
 A vote of two-thirds majority of messengers present at any annual or semi-annual meeting of the Association shall be required for adoption.